ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - Primary key associator
 	- If your tables primary key is not "id" you will need to specify it.
 	- To specify the primary key put this into your model class `protected $primaryKey = 'id';`
-- De-restrict the custom fields permissions
+- De-restrict the model so it's "fillable"
 	- Give the model some freedoms like allowing it to do multiple value inserts
 	- By default a new entity can't be populated with content on inception this changes that
 	- Choose the data fields that you want to be able to be populated on the entity's inception
-	- Put this into your model's class
+	- Put this model configurator into your model's class
 	```php
 		protected $fillable = [
 			'data_field_a',